gemadam/SE-final-project/README.md

 ### Functional requierements

-- Application has to have a GUI.
+- User should be able to interact with the program through a graphical user interface.

+- User privileges should be checked at runtime and program should not stop its execution when user lacks the read or write privilage on some file or nested directory.
+In such case program should omit it and log such accident in log file.

 - Minimal requirement is a Windows application.
-Widnows and Linux compatibility is preferred.
+Windows and Linux compatibility is preferred.

-- Program should allow user to resolve problems that may occur during execution.
+- Program should allow user to resolve conflicts that may occur during execution of the algorithm.
+Conflict should stop algorithm until user will choose conflict resolution option in modal dialog.

-- Program should log it's operations.

-- Operation of flattening should be reversible.
+- Program should log which file was mapped onto which name.
+Log file should also contain inforamtions about conflicts and the way they were resolved.
+Program should also log other accidents such as lacking privileges or the files that could not be opened (i.e. when file was opened in other application).
+Log file should have an extension '*.flattening.log'.

+- Operation of flattening is reversible through the GUI after providing the destination directory.
+Program should scan the directory if it's only one level deep and should itself find the log file by extension.
+In case of multiple log files user should be allowed to pick one and in case of nested directories program should prompt the warning but should allow to ignore them.

+- During execution of reverse operation if program is not able to find a file that was specified in log, it should display the inforamtion about missing file, but should not stop the opertion.

 ### Non-functional requierements